techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 #### Make sure Walkie Talkie is pinned to Teams

-For your users to access Walkie Talkie in Teams, Walkie Talkie must be pinned to the app bar in Teams.
+To access Walkie Talkie in Teams, Walkie Talkie must be pinned to the app bar in Teams.
+The pinning behavior of Walkie Talkie depends on the license users have.

 <!--For users who are enabled for Teams [public preview](public-preview-doc-updates.md) or Teams private preview, Walkie Talkie is pinned to the app bar in Teams by default, regardless of the Microsoft 365 license they have.
 Users can see and access Walkie Talkie without any action needed by an admin.-->

-#### Microsoft 365 F license
+##### Microsoft 365 F license

-For users with a Microsoft 365 F license, Walkie Talkie is pinned to the app bar in Teams by default through the [tailored frontline app experience](/microsoft-365/frontline/pin-teams-apps-based-on-license).
+For users with a Microsoft 365 F license, Walkie Talkie is pinned to Teams by default through the [tailored frontline app experience](/microsoft-365/frontline/pin-teams-apps-based-on-license).
 Users can see and access Walkie Talkie in Teams without any action needed by an admin.

-#### Microsoft 365 E license
+##### Microsoft 365 E license

 <!--If users have a Microsoft 365 E license and [Public preview is enabled in Teams](public-preview-doc-updates.md) or you're participating in a private preview for Teams in partnership with Microsoft, Walkie Talkie is pinned to the app bar by default in Teams.
 Users can see and access Walkie Talkie in Teams without any action needed by an admin.-->

 For users with a Microsoft 365 E license, you must use an app setup policy to pin Walkie Talkie to Teams.
-Users won't see Walkie Talkie in Teams until they're assigned an [app setup policy](teams-app-setup-policies.md) that includes Walkie Talkie as a pinned app.
-If you're pinning more than 10 apps, Walkie Talkie must be added to one of the first 10 apps in the list.
+Users won't see Walkie Talkie in Teams until they're assigned an app setup policy that includes Walkie Talkie as a pinned app.
+If you're pinning more than 10 apps, Walkie Talkie must be added to one of the first 10 apps in the list when you set up the policy.

+You manage app setup policies in the Teams admin center.
+You can edit the global (Org-wide default) policy or create and assign a custom policy to users.
+To learn more, see [Use app setup policies to pin and install apps for users](teams-app-setup-policies.md).

+> [!NOTE]
-For users with a Microsoft 365 E license who are enabled for Teams [public preview](public-preview-doc-updates.md) or Teams private preview, Walkie Talkie is pinned to the app bar by default in Teams.
-Users can see and access Walkie Talkie in Teams without having to pin Walkie Talkie through an app setup policy.
+> If users with a E license are enabled for Teams [public preview](public-preview-doc-updates.md) or Teams private preview, Walkie Talkie is pinned to Teams by default.
+Users can see and access Walkie Talkie in Teams without any action needed by an admin.

-##### Check the app setup policy for a user
+###### Check the app setup policy assigned to a user

-If users with an E license don't see Walkie Talkie in Teams, check the app setup policy assigned to them in the Teams admin center.
+If users with an E license don't see Walkie Talkie in Teams, check the app setup policy assigned to them.

 1. In the left navigation of the Teams admin center, go to **Users** > **Manage users**, and then search for the user.
 1. Select the user, and then go to the **Policies** tab.